Other Adventures Near the Lehigh River

 Disc Golf combines a favorite recreational pastime – frisbee throwing – with one of the world’s great sports – golf.
-Enjoy 18 holes of disc golf, free shuttle from the rafting instructor, and a personable instructor.
+Enjoy 18 holes of disc golf, free shuttle from the rafting center, and a personable instructor.
 Playing time is approximately 90 minutes.
 Click here for more information on how to play disc golf and what to wear.
 Playing field is located nearby at Hickory Run State Park in the Poconos Mountains, PA.

 Available daily from May – October 9, except dam release Saturdays